Dylan Collard: Club career

+Collard signed for Lusitânia for the 2024–25 season and played a pivotal role in winning the Liga 3 Championship and getting promoted to Liga Portugal 2.

 International career

-In March 2022, Collard was called up to the Mauritius national football team, eligible through his Mauritian father.
+In March 2022, Collard was called up to the Mauritius national team, eligible through his Mauritian father.

 Collard made his international debut for Mauritius on 24 March 2022, playing as a forward in a 1–0 loss to São Tomé and Príncipe in 2023 Africa Cup of Nations qualification.
 He scored his first international goal in the second leg, three days later, which finished 3–3.